 We are working directly with national nonprofit Community Environmental Legal Defense Fund who are spearheading the community rights movement around the country.

-Whereas, the 1776 North Carolina Constitution established certain rights that can never be abrogated, including these first three provisions in the Declaration of Rights:
+Whereas, the 1776 North Carolina Constitution established certain rights that can never be surrendered or confiscated, including these first three provisions in the Declaration of Rights:

 I. That all political power is vested in and derived from the people only.

 II.
 That the people of this State ought to have the sole and exclusive right of regulating the internal government and police thereof.

 III.
 That no man or set of men are entitled to exclusive or separate emoluments or privileges from the community, but in consideration of public services; and